openwallet-foundation/owl-agent-test-harness/TEST_DEV_GUIDE.md

 ## Writing Tests in Gherkin

-The Aries Agent Test Harness utilizes a behavioural driven approach to testing.
+The Aries Agent Test Harness utilizes a behavioral driven approach to testing.
 The Python toolset [Behave](https://behave.readthedocs.io/en/stable/index.html) is used to actualize this approach.
 [Gherkin] is the language syntax used to define test preconditions and context, actions and events, and expected results and outcomes.

 The first step in developing a suite of tests for an Aries RFC is to write plain english Gherkin definitions, before any code is written.
 The only input to the test cases should be the RFC.
 The test cases should not be driven by agent or agent framework implementations.